ZoneMinder/zoneminder/README.txt

    Orientation - As per local devices.

- `Timestamp' Tab
+ 'Timestamp' Tab
    Timestamp  Label  Format - This relates  to  the  timestamp that  is  applied  to each frame.
-It is a `strftime'  style string.
+It is a 'strftime'  style string.
 It  is actually passed through strftime  and  then through printf to add the monitor name so a format of  '%%s
    -  %y/%m/%d  %H:%M:%S' (note the double % at the beginning)